-Presently, Prof. Dr Cecilia Åsberg is Chair of Gender, Nature, Culture and (since 2015) Professor at Tema Genus (Gender Studies), at Linköping University, Sweden.
+Presently, Prof. Dr Cecilia Åsberg is Chair of Gender, Nature, Culture and (since 2014) Professor at Tema Genus (Gender Studies), at Linköping University, Sweden.
 At OsloMet University in Norway, she is Professor II (Adjunct International Guest Professor).
 She is also a Fellow of the Rachel Center for Environment & Society at the Ludwig Maximilians Universität, München, Germany.
-Recently (2018-2021), she was (80%) KTH Guest Professor in Science and Technology Studies focusing on Gender and Environmental Humanities at Department of Philosophy and History, KTH Royal Institute of Technology in Stockholm.
+Recently (2018-2021), she was (80% of FTE) KTH Guest Professor in Science and Technology Studies focusing on Gender and Environmental Humanities at Department of Philosophy and History, KTH Royal Institute of Technology in Stockholm.
 She is presently becoming Guest at the KTH Department of Sustainable Development, Environmental Science and Engineering (SEED), Royal Institute of Technology (KTH).

 In 2008 she founded The Posthumanities Hub, with a generous repatriation grant from Linköping University for Future research leaders.
 (She was repatriated from the Netherlands, where she worked for three years as both University Lecturer and researcher with postdoc projects at Utrecht University). Åsberg has since 2008-2009 directed this research group and its extending research environment.
 She has done so with funded research projects, networks and collaborative experiments of knowledge brokering.
 Presently, the Posthumanities Hub has grown quite extensively and connects PhD-students (and some MA-students), postdoc researchers and senior researchers at several universities in Sweden, Europe and some in the Americas and the Global South.

 Before working in the Netherlands (Assistant Professor/University Lecturer and Postdoc at Utrecht University 2005-2008), she finished the first PhD degree 2005 in Gender Studies (Linköping University) in Scandinavia with a dissertation on the genetic imaginary of science communication and its visual media, drawing on feminist cultural studies of science and technology in society.
 The combination of interdisciplinary disciplines, like gender studies (and feminist philosophy), cultural studies, and science and technology studies, was the starting point for her early forms of feminist posthumanities.
 However, she returns often to her integrative humanities background (MA in Liberal Arts) in history (MA), philosophy, literature and art history/visual culture.